The-Purple-Warehouse/the-purple-standard/properties/data/auto-starting-position-2025.md

 - {"x": 10, "y": 90}

 ## Design Recommendation
-This property can be implemented as a clickable image.
-A similar red alliance version of the image would be mirrored left to right, so the x value would be inverted (100 - x).
+This property can be implemented as a clickable image and can be visualized as a heat map.